ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 A. A threat is hardware; a vulnerability is software
 B. They are identical concepts
-**C. A threat exploits a vulnerability, which is a system weakness**
+**C. A threat exploits a vulnerability, which is a system weakness**✔️
 D. A vulnerability attacks a threat

 ---